rex-enigma/mistrium-furniture-landing-page/README.md

-StaticImage src prop only works with static values eg './images/hero-image.jpg'.
+StaticImage src prop only works with static values(relative path) eg './images/hero-image.jpg'.

 variable assigned to the src prop of the StaticImage component doesn't work.